• Menu

 Q. What should I expect in terms of the weather?

 A. Expect a diverse range of weather in Morocco.
-Though the weather during the summer months will definitely be quite hot, October and February will be quite bearable.
-It could be as high as in the 80s in some parts or as low as in the 40s in others (such as at night in the Sahara).
+We offer our tours in the spring and fall so as to avoid the summer heat.
+Having said that, temps could be as high as in the 80s in some parts (like Essaouira) or as low as in the 40s in others (such as at night in the Sahara).

 Q. Should I learn any Arabic before traveling to Morocco?